asangvnit/sysprog-workshop/Setup.md

 - WSL (Windows Services for Linux) - works on Windows
 - Parallels - works on Mac and is usually an overkill

 VirtualBox is more GUI driven and simple to use.
 Multipass is easier to use and customize.

-So we will use `multipass` for this workshop.
-You also need *Docker* for running VS Code [code-server](https://github.com/coder/code-server) inside a browser.
-We also need tools like `cmake`, GNU/Clang C++ compiler, GDB etc.
+We will use `multipass` for this workshop for running performance and leak monitoring tools.
+For programming in C++, we will need [Visual Studio Code](https://code.visualstudio.com/download).
+To make things easier, we will use *Docker* for running VS Code [code-server](https://github.com/coder/code-server) inside a docker container.
+Inside the container, we will tools like `cmake`, GNU/Clang C++ compiler, GDB etc.

 ## Install docker